Sanae Takaichi: LDP presidency

 Upon her election as party president, it was already speculated that a Takaichi government would accommodate an interest rate increase by the Bank of Japan early in her possible tenure as prime minister.
-After her election, the Nikkei 225 share gauge surged past the 47,000 level for the first time, and the yen slid in terms of its value.
-The Nikkei rose over 4% to hit a record high and the index closed 4.75% higher to end the trading day, while the value of the yen lost 1.8% against the dollar.
+After her election, the Nikkei 225 share index surged past the 47,000 level for the first time, and the value of the yen fell.
+The Nikkei rose over 4% to hit a record high and the index closed 4.75% higher at the end of the trading day, while the yen fell 1.8% against the dollar.

 On 10 October, Komeito party leader Tetsuo Saito announced that his party would break with the LDP and leave the governing coalition, citing disagreements with Takaichi's leadership and the LDP's handling of the slush fund scandal.
 This development signified the collapse of the 26-year-old LDP–Komeito coalition.
 As a result, the parliamentary election to choose Japan's next prime minister was pushed back from 15 to 20 October.
 On 15 October, Takaichi asked Hirofumi Yoshimura, the leader of the Japan Innovation Party, to enter into a coalition with the LDP.

 On 17 October, the National Diet voted to set 21 October as the session confirmation date.
 On 19 October, the LDP and the Japan Innovation Party agreed to form a coalition.
 The leaders of both parties signed a coalition agreement the following day, clearing Takaichi's path to the premiership.
 At the 21 October meeting of the National Diet, both houses nominated Takaichi to succeed Shigeru Ishiba as prime minister.
 Takaichi avoided a runoff in the lower house, garnering 237 votes against Constitutional Democratic Party leader Yoshihiko Noda's 149.
 She was officially appointed prime minister by Emperor Naruhito in a ceremony at the Tokyo Imperial Palace later that day.
-She became both the first woman, and the first person from Nara Prefecture to hold the post.
+She became both the first woman and the first person from Nara Prefecture to hold the post.